ryffine/petitioneering/app/README.md

 Petitioneering demonstrates a simple Node.js web application based on the Express framework, retrieving and displaying results from an Elasticsearch index.

+"Which petitions are most important to people in my constituency?".
 ## Run the app locally

 1. [Install Node.js][]